 Each persona gives you data on consumer demographics (age, gender, location, language, job title), goals, challenges, motivations, emotions, personality traits, influencer entities, preferences, communication channels, interests, hobbies, lifestyle, values, content types, and more.

 Clearly outline the goals of your VoC program.
-For example, do you want to boost customer satisfaction, improve retention, or address specific customer pain points?
+For example, do you want to boost satisfaction, improve customer retention, or address specific customer pain points?
 Ask yourself these questions before creating your VoC program:

 Create surveys based on your objectives.
 For benchmarking purposes, focus on metric-driven surveys with ratings questions to measure performance.
 It’s a good plan to blend ratings questions with open-ended ones for improvement-purpose surveys; you can use them to identify the root cause of a problem.
 Just remember to customize them to individual interactions and stages of the customer journey.